robocorp/robot-playground/slack/README.md

+# Slack Notifier

-Reusable Robot that can send notifications to Slack channels.
+Reusable Robot that can send notifications to Slack channel

 Environment variables: